billq/ansible_desktop/README.md

 5)
   exit
 ;;
-esac
+esac`

-Stick the above into a file that you can pull down using wget from a webserver, then execute that file.
-This is the bootstrap.
+Stick the above into a file that you can pull down using curl from a webserver, then execute that file.
+Read the header comment